thunderbird/webext-docs/addressBooks.provider.rst

 Creates a read-only addressbook that fires this event when searching for a contact.
 Note: This event may change in future releases of Thunderbird.

 .. api-header::
-   :label: Parameters for event listeners
+   :label: Parameters for listener callback

    .. api-member::